raulbatista/Training/resutfulBlog/README.md

-Simple blog page template using RESTful architecture conventions and routes
+Simple blog page template using RESTful architecture conventions and routes.
+Made using Express.js and MongoDB.